pmndrs/xr/docs/handles/handle-component.md

 ## Handle Target Component

 The `HandleTarget` component allows declaratively specifying a handle target that is hierarchically above the `Handle` component.
-To prevent accidentally providing a different target to a handle, using the target from the context requires setting the `useTargetFromContext` on the `Handle` component.
+To prevent accidentally providing a different target to a handle, using the target from the context requires setting `targetRef="from-context"` on the `Handle` component.

 **Example**
 ```tsx